llaske/sugarizer/docs/tutorial_step6.md

 ### What is meant by sharing an instance

-Suppose that Michaël, an user connected on the same server than you want to Chat.
+Suppose that Michaël, a user connected on the same server as you wants to Chat.
 He will launch the Chat activity.

 ![](images/tutorial_step6_4.png)

 ***Tip***: *To connect to Sugarizer with two users on the same computer, open a new "in private" browser window.
 So you will be able to create a new user.
 It's what we've done here and what we'll do below to simulate the user Michaël.*

-Then, once the activity will be open, he will share the activity by clicking on the toolbar Neighborhood button in the Network palette.
+Then, once the activity is open, he can share the activity by clicking on the toolbar Neighborhood button in the Network palette.
 It's a way for the user to say: *"I want to share my activity on the network"*.

 ![](images/tutorial_step6_5.png)